tagoso/dataviz-tago-so/src/airbus-boeing.md

 ## Current Operational Status

 Distribution of aircraft by status.
-Over 410 B777s are retired 🙏
+Over 400 B777s are retired, stored, or parked 🛑

 ```js
 // Define domain order